-This report contains campus crime, arrest, and referral statistics including those reported to local law enforcement and designated campus officials.
+This report contains campus crime, arrest, referral statistics including those reported to local law enforcement and designated campus officials.
 These statistics may include crimes that have occurred off university property.
 These statistics may include crimes reported to confidential employees or through the university's anonymous reporting tool.

-Each year, an email will be sent to all employees and enrolled students that contains the Annual Security report and provides a link to access the report online.
+Each year, an email will be sent to all employees and enrolled students that contains a link to access the Annual Security Report online.
 Any member of the university community (including all students, staff, faculty, or prospective students, staff, or faculty) may obtain a hard copy of this report by contacting the Office of Institutional Effectiveness by emailing oie@fxua.edu to request a copy.